Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 Independence, Control and Self-determination

-It shouldn't be a surprise that you and your parent don't always agree on what's best for him or her.
+It shouldn’t be a surprise that you and your loved one don’t always agree on what’s best for him or her.
 No two people agree on everything all the time.

 When conflict arises, what can you do?
 As you make your decisions, it's helpful if you keep in mind these guidelines: